StackVista/stackstate-docs/use/views/events_perspective.md

 - **Elements** - The components and/or relations involved in the event.
 - **Event type** - A description of the event type.
 - **Event time** - The time at which the event occurred.
 For events from an external system, this will be the timestamp from the external system.
 Click on the timestamp to [time travel](#time-travel) to the moment that the event occurred.
-- **Processed time** - The time the event was received by StackState.
-For internally generated events, this will be the same as the **event time**.
+- **Processed time** - For external events, this is the time that the event was received by StackState.
+For internally generated events that affect the graph database, this is the time data was stored in the graph database.
 Click on the timestamp to [time travel](#time-travel) to the moment that the event was processed by StackState.
 - **Links** - Direct links to an external source of an event.
 For example, a ServiceNow change request or JIRA ticket.
 - **Description** - Additional information about the event.
 For example, the context of the event or its importance.
 - **SHOW EVENT PROPERTIES** - Click to access all data included in the event.